“…you’re looking too closely. And what have I been telling you all night? The closer you look, the less you see.” -J. Daniel Atlas, Now You See Me

 Sales Idea 3: Ask Questions About the Client’s Environment Before Making a Recommendation

 So, being a good coach, I asked him a question to get him back on track.
 I asked him, “If I do a lot of traveling, how would this phone help me?”

 Bob stopped reviewing the features, thought for a moment, and then answered me with a question of his own.
 He asked, “What exactly do you do?”

-Notice the focus of his process is now off product features, and now on the needs of the client, me.
+Notice the focus of his process is now off product features, and now on the needs of his client, me.

 Bob did something amazing at this point.
 He didn’t go back to talking about the phone features.
 He listened, affirmed that he heard what I was saying, and asked, “What else?”